Swindel/beestation13/README.md

 #BeeStation 13

-Devs: do NOT touch config or SQL folders, your changes will not apply, and i replaced Bee's configs with /tg/'sRemember to unzip tgstation.rsc
+Devs: do NOT touch config or SQL folders, your changes will not apply,and i replaced Bee's configs with /tg/'s Remember to unzip tgstation.rsc.zip to get tgstation.rsc.